 Skip to content

-The EDAX OIM Matrix™ software package, offered as an optional module for OIM Analysis™, allows users to simulate electron backscatter diffraction (EBSD) patterns based on the physics of the dynamical diffraction of electrons.
-This approach more accurately describes the behavior of the electron interactions within a sample and produces more realistic pattern simulations than traditional kinematic diffraction-based approaches.
-These simulated patterns can be more easily and accurately compared with experimentally collected EBSD patterns.
+EDAX OIM Matrix™ software elevates electron backscatter diffraction (EBSD) analysis by allowing users to simulate patterns based on the physics of the dynamical diffraction of electrons.
+This optional module for EDAX OIM Analysis™ more accurately describes electron interaction behaviors within a sample and produces more realistic pattern simulations than traditional kinematic diffraction-based approaches.
+These simulated patterns can be more easily and accurately compared with experimentally collected EBSD patterns to improve indexing performance and orientation precision.

 Realistic EBSD pattern simulations

-• Dynamic diffraction effects and forward modeling can be used to predict both scattering and diffraction intensities within EBSD patterns accurately
+• Uses dynamic diffraction effects and forward modeling to accurately predict scattering and diffraction intensities within EBSD patterns

-• Experimental patterns can be easily compared with dynamic simulations
+• Easily compares experimental patterns with dynamic simulations

 Dictionary indexing